mayer79/star_boosting/README.md

 - Python version (for deep neural net): 3.6+
 - R packages: tidyverse, xgboost, mboost, keras, flashlight

-In case you don't have Python installed, try
+In case you don't have Python installed, run the following code in R:
 ```
 library(keras)
 install_keras()
 ```
-The results of the deep neural net might slightly differ due to tricky seeding of TensorFlow's random generator.
+Note: The results of the deep neural net might slightly differ due to seeding of TensorFlow's random generator.